Genusbiz/docs/developers/defining-an-app-model/user-interface/keyboard-shortcuts.md

 ---
-title: Keyboard shortcuts - Genus App Platform
+title: Keyboard shortcuts - Genus Apps
-description: Keyboard shortcuts defined in the App Model and built in as part of Genus App Platform
+description: Keyboard shortcuts defined in the App Model and built in as part of Genus Apps
 author: terjesnarby
 ---